BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 The standard way to model pharmacodynamics is to consider a delay between a rise in blood concentration and the appearance of the physiological effect by adding an *effect site* compartments.
 Then a hill curve is used to model the relation between the effect site drug concentration and the dedicated effect.

-For BIS and TOL, PAS includes a surface-response model to represent the synergic effect of Propofol and Remifentanil with the value from @bouillonPharmacodynamicInteractionPropofol2004.
+For BIS and TOL, PAS includes respectively a surface-response model and a hierarchical model to represent the synergic effect of Propofol and Remifentanil with values from @bouillonPharmacodynamicInteractionPropofol2004.

 For MAP and CO, the interaction between drugs has not been studied yet.
 Thus the effect of each drug is added to obtain the overall treatment effect: